ksingal [at] seas.upenn.edu

 Other

-In the past, I participated in the SMALL REU and interned as a software engineer at Apple and AWS.
-In my free time I enjoy writing, reading fiction, playing music, playing all kinds of sports, and hiking.
+In the past, I've interned as a software engineer at Apple and AWS and participated in the SMALL REU.
+In my free time I enjoy writing, reading, photography, running, playing music, and hiking.